pkeilbach/htwg-practical-nlp/docs/lectures/nlp_intro.md

 ## Building Blocks of Language

-- Linguistic is the systematic study of language
-- NLP tries to make language processable by computer systems
+While linguistics is the systematic study of language, NLP tries to make language processable by computer systems.

-- To study NLP, we don't need to be linguistic experts, but it is important to understand some core linguistic concepts
+To study NLP, we don't need to be linguistic experts, but it is important to understand some core linguistic concepts.
+In this section, we will dissect language into its building blocks.

-- Section aims to give a short glimpse into linguistics
-- In linguistics, each of the building blocks described in this section is a research area for itself.
-- For the scope of this course, we think of human language as composed of four major building blocks: phonemes, morphemes and lexemes, syntax, and context
+For the scope of this course, we think of human language as composed of four major building blocks: phonemes, morphemes and lexemes, syntax, and context.
+In linguistics, each of the building blocks described in this section is a research area for itself.

 ![Building blocks of language as relevant for this course](/img/language-building-blocks.drawio.svg "Building blocks of language as relevant for this course")